The world's first AF anamorphic lens | Shop now >

 If you have no experience with TLR cameras, you will be surprised how intuitive these devices are and how easy it is to get started.
 Take a 120 film and open the camera back.
 Insert this film into the lower chamber.

-Once you are done, pull the film leader to the take-up spool (a standard procedure with analog cameras), which is located in the upper chamber.
+Once done, pull the film leader to the take-up spool (a standard procedure with analog cameras), which is located in the upper chamber.
 Make sure the markings for film alignment match, close the chamber – done.
 To shoot, advance to the first frame and adjust the aperture and shutter speed of the TLR to the lighting conditions while looking down to view the image on the ground glass.
 Once you are satisfied with your settings and the desired scene, press the shutter release to take the picture.

 Maintenance and restoration of the TLR:

 These camera systems are mechanically elegant and durable and withstand daily use.
 But decades have passed since their release; they require maintenance to stay in good condition and functional.
-To keep the mechanics operational, we recommend regularly cocking and releasing the shutter at various speeds.
+To keep the mechanics working, we recommend regularly cocking and releasing the shutter at various speeds.

 The future of modern photography:

-Like any technology, twin-lens camera technology is slowly being replaced by newer camera systems, including SLR, DSLR, and now mirrorless camera systems.
+Like any technology, twin-lens camera technology is slowly being replaced by newer camera systems, including single-lens reflex, DSLR, and now mirrorless camera systems.
 The TLR camera remains very popular, but newer cameras and their lenses offer not only higher quality but also unique features that help you stand out from the crowd, especially as a professional photographer.

 Summary: